 Arles is a comparable city to Nîmes, which I visited with my cousins.
 In Arles I also visited an arena, though the one in Nîmes was a bit bigger and much better preserved.
 However, the one in Arles still hosts bull fights, where unfortunately the bulls are killed for sport.
 (So sad) Also in Arles is an all night café that Van Gogh frequented and painted a few times.
 Arles was only one of many on our list of stops that day, so after a quick visit we were on our way to the Pont du Gard.

-touring the Palais des Papes.
+The next morning we started our day by touring the Palais des Papes.
 The palace was huge, but besides the gorgeous architecture and view from the top, it wasn’t very exciting.
 After quickly finishing the palace we explored the city a little.
 During our exploration we found the Pont d’Avignon, which is a well-known bridge.
 One reason being that half the bridge was washed away by a flood, and the second reason being that there is a cute little folk song about it.
 For those who are interested the song goes like this:

 (On the Avignon bridge)